CSCfi/fairdata-metax-v3/docs/user-guide/migration.md

 The bulk endpoints support omitting the Metax file `id` if the storage service and file identifier in the storage are specified:
 `{"storage_identifier": <external id>, "storage_service": <service>}`.
-The `put-many` endpoint will attempt to clear any existing file fields that are not specified in the request.
+The `put-many` endpoint will clear any existing file fields that are not specified in the request.

 Directories no longer have an identifier, so the `​/rest​/directories​/<id>` endpoints have been removed.
 To get details for a directory,